msubhro/ActiveDirectoryScripts/README.md

 # ActiveDirectoryScripts
 This Repository contains some useful PowerShell scripts related to Active Directory and DNS.

-These scripts were originally published in PowerShell Gallery, and now I have copied these scripts to Github.
+These scripts were originally published on Microsoft TechNet Gallery, and now I have copied these scripts to Github.

 Use Powershell 4.0 or higer version.